Automation Phase 1 - Software

 - Flat Flap EL power

-As well as the dew strap and focuser.
 The Flat Flap is an automated device that will sit on the dew shield and allow automated flats by means of a EL panel that flips in front of the 'scope when needed.
 When not taking flats, it then serves as a dust cover!

 In order to achieve all of this, I needed to upgrade the simple windows application I wrote for the Velleman cards (see here) to an ASCOM driver.
 Since getting the cards, I have also written a basic ASCOM driver for the roof to open or close (one switch required - the direction of travel determined by magnetic switches in the circuit).
 I will then need to construct a hub driver for the Switch and Roof drivers so that the client applications can interact successfully.